MasonBaek/algorithm/README.md

 # algorithm

-<h2>:cool: having fun playing algorithm sometime put me sick tho</h2>
+<h3>:cool: having fun playing algorithm sometimes put me sick tho</h3>
 I started with "Hello world" as everybody has done it. since then on system console always(99%) talks to me "you wrong".:fearful: